- Video - A Quick Walk thru Yale Health

-- Health Fellowship for Yale Ph.D. students in the Graduate School of Arts and Sciences (GSAS) covers the full cost of single-student Yale Health Hospitalization/Specialty Coverage, half the cost of the spouse/civil union partner two-person Yale Health premium fee, and the full cost for family coverage with dependent children under the age of 26.
+Health Fellowship Awards for Yale Ph.D. students in the Graduate School of Arts and Sciences (GSAS) covers the full cost of single-student Yale Health Hospitalization/Specialty Coverage.

-- By September 15 each year, you can choose to waive the Hospitalization/Specialty coverage by using the online Waiver Form and demonstrating that you have appropriate alternative insurance coverage.
+Health Enrollment and Waivers by Sept.
+15 - Fulltime students are automatically enrolled in YH and Hospitalization/Specialty coverage.
+By September 15 each year, you can choose to waive the Hospitalization/Specialty coverage by using the online Waiver Form and demonstrating that you have appropriate alternative insurance coverage.